UoB-COMSM0166/2026-group-27/README.md

 </p>

- * **SUS Mean Scores**: Level 1 achieved higher mean SUS scores (M = 87.3) compared to Level 2 (M = 79.6).
+ * **SUS Mean Scores**: Level 1 scored higher (M = 87.3) than Level 2 (M = 79.6).
      (Calculated in Microsoft Excel; see [Appendix 1](https://github.com/UoB-COMSM0166/2026-group-27#13-appendices)).

  * **Wilcoxon Signed Rank Test**: Statistically significant difference between Level 1 and Level 2 usability scores (W = 0, p = 0.005).
      This was calculated using an online statistical tool (Social Science Statistics, n.d.).

 Both levels scored above the SUS benchmark of 68, suggesting high usability in both conditions.
-Level 1 scored above the 85 benchmark, which is considered an "excellent" usability score, while level 2 achieved a score of 79.6, falling within the "good" range.
+Level 1 achieved an “excellent” score (>85), while Level 2 fell within the “good” range.

-We expected usability to be similar across both levels, as the core game design is mostly the same.
-However, level 2 introduces new gameplay elements such as weapons and enemies, which slightly increases gameplay difficulty.
-Hence, these results suggest that increased difficulty in Level 2 may have influenced the participants' perceptions of usability, as usability in games can be affected by difficulty and player experience, making it harder to separate usability from gameplay difficulty during evaluation (Olsen et al., 2011).
+We expected usability to be similar across levels, as the core game design was consistent.
+However, level 2 introduced new gameplay elements such as weapons and enemies, increasing gameplay difficulty.
+Hence, increased difficulty in Level 2 may have influenced the participants' perceptions of usability, as usability in games can be affected by difficulty and player experience, making it harder to separate usability from gameplay difficulty during evaluation (Olsen et al., 2011).

 ## 6.3 Code Testing

-We used black-box testing to evaluate core gameplay features.
-This involved testing systems such as movement and item collecting, ensuring they worked as intended in different conditions.
+We used black-box testing to evaluate core gameplay features such as item collection and movement.
 We chose this test as it focuses on how the game works from a player's perspective rather than the developer’s perspective, which involves looking at the internal code of the game.

-We ensured the test assessed normal, boundary, and error cases ([Appendix 2](https://github.com/UoB-COMSM0166/2026-group-27#appendix-2-black-box-testing-results)).
+Test cases included normal, boundary, and error conditions ([Appendix 2](https://github.com/UoB-COMSM0166/2026-group-27#appendix-2-black-box-testing-results)).
 Boundary cases tested situations at the limits of the system, such as having just enough coins to make a purchase.
-Error cases ensured the game handled invalid actions correctly, such as attempting to open a door without a key.
+Error cases ensured the game handled invalid actions correctly, such as attempting to buy an upgrade without enough coins.

-However, as black-box testing does not consider the internal code, some issues were not identified during these tests.
+However, as black-box testing does not consider the internal code, some issues were not detected.
 For example, an input bug with the Enter key was discovered during the Think Aloud tests ([Section 6.1](https://github.com/UoB-COMSM0166/2026-group-27/tree/main#61-qualitative-evaluation-think-aloud-ta)).
 This highlights the importance of combining both code structure testing and player-focused evaluation to produce more reliable results.

 # 7. Process